 You can learn more about our history here.

 The building is named for William D. McCain, former Mississippi state archivist and long-time president of The University of Southern Mississippi (1955-1975).
 An avid genealogist and historian, Dr. McCain took up offices in the McCain Library as President Emeritus following his retirement in 1975.
 Today, current President Emeritus Aubrey K. Lucas works out of the third floor offices.
-Other tenants in the building include the Center for Oral History and Cultural Heritage, the Graduate School, and the Testing Center.
+Other tenants in the building include the Graduate School, and the Testing Center.